 Plan ahead for project timing.
-Ask for a potential timeframe for completing the project, as well as any factors that could affect the schedule so you can anticipate costs such as eating out more often while the kitchen is being renovated or renting living or storage space.
+Ask for a potential timeframe for completing the project, as well as any factors that could affect the schedule so you can anticipate costs, such as eating out more often while the kitchen is being renovated or renting living or storage space.

 Know how you'll resolve disputes.
 Because of the unique stresses induced by remodeling projects, it's a good idea to determine before you begin how disputes will be resolved, such as adding an arbitration clause to the agreement that eliminates expensive legal representation.
-A few deep breaths and a solution-minded approach can also save more than money if conflict arises.
+A few deep breaths and a solution-minded approach can also save more than money if a conflict arises.

 Find more money-saving advice for your next remodeling project at remodelingdoneright.com.
-For more budgeting, credit and debt help, contact a counselor at American Financial Solutions.
+For more budgeting, credit, and debt help, contact a counselor at American Financial Solutions.

 Published May 17, 2021.